Service & Outreach

 Additional Notes:

-• Students cannot leave school early for service unless participating in an SJR-sponsored project.
+- Students cannot leave school early for service unless they are participating in an SJR-sponsored project.

-• If unsure about a project, consult your Theology teacher or Mrs. Podest in Campus Ministry.
+- If you are unsure whether a project qualifies, about a project, consult your Theology teacher or Mr. Limey in Campus Ministry before you do it.

 Non-Qualifying Service Examples

-Service must benefit the community at large and align with the mission to help the poor, elderly, handicapped, or disadvantaged.
+Service must benefit the community at large and align with our mission to help the poor, elderly, handicapped, or disadvantaged.

 Suggestions for Service Projects